The Gift (EP)

-The Gift is the debut extended play (EP) by American recording artist Pia Mia.
-First released independently on December 23, 2013 as a free download by her record label Wolfpack, the EP was later reissued on digital services on February 25, 2014, after she was signed to Interscope Records.
-Produced by Nic Nac Beats, The Gift is musically a pop and R&B record that is influenced by hip hop and trap music.
+The Gift is the debut extended play (EP) by Guamanian singer Pia Mia.
+It was initially released independently on December 23, 2013, before being re-released on digital services on February 25, 2014, through Wolfpack and Interscope Records.
+Produced primarily by Nic Nac, The Gift is a pop and R&B record that is influenced by hip hop and trap music.

-Perez first posted the cover of Drake's song "Hold On, We're Going Home" on her YouTube account on August 23, 2013.
-She later posted the songs "Shotgun Love" and "What a Girl Wants".

-Two singles were released from the EP; "Red Love" was released on December 9, 2013 and "Mr. President" on May 19, 2014.
+Mia first posted her cover of Canadian rapper Drake's song "Hold On, We're Going Home" to YouTube on August 23, 2013.
+She later posted the song "Shotgun Love", which appeared on the initial independent release of The Gift.
+"Red Love" and "Mr. President" were released as the only singles from The Gift in December 2013 and May 2014 respectively.